stoqs/stoqs/doc/instructions/PRODUCTION.md

 ### Steps for hosting on your own server

-1. On your server install nginx and configure to start (configure nginx by editing the /etc/nginx/conf.d/default.conf file):
+1. On your server install nginx and configure to start (configure nginx by editing the /etc/nginx/conf.d/default.conf file after you install it):

         sudo yum install nginx
         sudo chkconfig nginx on